ericchudow/Pages/sunday_morning.md

 Sunday Sukkot morning services will begin at 9:30 AM at Chizuk Amuno Congregation.
 Everyone is welcome to join the congregation for holiday services and kiddush afterwards.

+If you are interested in other synagogue options (i.e., Reform, Orthodox, etc.), please let us know.

 ## Synagogue Information
 <hr />
 <table>